 Click here for more photos of the Lake Samish Runs.

-Briana Tuvey (she/her) is a sports and recreation reporter for The Front this quarter.
-She is a third-year and is planning to major in visual journalism with a minor in psychology and sociology.
-She also enjoys soccer, photography and watching movies.
+Briana Tuvey (she/her) is the photo and social media editor for The Front this quarter.
+She just finished her third year at Western and is majoring in visual journalism with a minor in psychology and sociology.
+She enjoys photography, reading, watching soccer (especially Sounders FC), and spending time with her friends and family.

 You can contact her at email@example.com.